gittyeric/universal-function-approx-poc/README.md

 python3 keras_multiply.py

+The network should learn how to multiply with 99% accuracy within 100-150 epochs (5-10 minutes).
 If you have issues, there's detailed installation instructions for python, pip (package manager), keras and tensorflow.
-You might also have to try the above commands without the '3'.
+You might also have to try the above commands without the '3' in 'python3' / 'pip3'.